ZeroDream-CN/zerodream_nativeapi/README.md

 4. Restart your server.

 ## API usage
-Basic usage, not real code, you need to implement it yourself.
+Here is a basic usage of NativeAPI, it was not the real code, you can implement it yourself using any programming language you like.
 ```js
 let host = '127.0.0.1';
 let port = 38080;